lishiyo/second-me-prototype/app/models/l1/README.md

 ## Knowledge Models

-### Shade
+### L1Shade

-`Shade` represents a knowledge aspect extracted from document clusters.
-It contains insights derived from related documents.
+`L1Shade` represents a knowledge aspect extracted from document clusters.
+It contains insights derived from related documents and is designed to be compatible with LPM Kernel's Shade model.

 Key attributes:
 - `id`: Unique identifier
+- `user_id`: ID of the user who owns this shade
 - `name`: Shade name
 - `summary`: Shade summary
-- `content`: Detailed content
 - `confidence`: Confidence score
-- `source_clusters`: List of source cluster IDs
+- `aspect`: Category or aspect of life this shade represents
+- `icon`: Emoji or icon representing this shade
+- `desc_third_view`: Third-person description (how others would describe it)
+- `content_third_view`: Detailed third-person content
+- `desc_second_view`: Second-person description (how you would be described)
+- `content_second_view`: Detailed second-person content
+- `metadata`: Additional metadata, including timelines
+- `timelines`: Timeline entries showing the evolution of this knowledge aspect

+### ShadeTimeline

+`ShadeTimeline` represents a point in the chronological evolution of a shade.
+It contains information about events related to the shade.

+Key attributes:
+- `ref_memory_id`: Reference to the original memory/document
+- `create_time`: When the event occurred
+- `desc_third_view`: Third-person description of the event
+- `desc_second_view`: Second-person description of the event
+- `is_new`: Whether this is a newly added timeline entry

 ### ShadeInfo